Prime Minister Cup Men's National Cricket Tournament

-The Prime Minister Cup Men's National Cricket Tournament (प्रधानमन्त्री कप पुरुष राष्ट्रिय क्रिकेट प्रतियोगिता) is a premier domestic One-day cricket tournament in Nepal.It was organised anually by the Cricket Association of Nepal.
-This tournament featured 10 teams which are 7 Provincal teams 3 Departmental teams.
+The Prime Minister Cup Men's National Cricket Tournament (प्रधानमन्त्री कप पुरुष राष्ट्रिय क्रिकेट प्रतियोगिता) is a premier domestic One-day cricket tournament in Nepal.
+It was organised annually by the Cricket Association of Nepal.
+This tournament featured 10 teams which are 7 Provincial teams and 3 Departmental teams.

 The teams represent the seven provinces of Nepal, and three departmental teams.
 The current champions are Nepal Police Club.

 History

-The National Sports Council organised the Prime Minister Cup in 2017 due to the suspension of the Cricket Association of Nepal by the International Cricket Council.
-A domestic one-day cricket tournament had not been held in the country for three years due to conflicts within the board which eventually led to its suspension.
-It replaced the National League Cricket as the premier domestic cricket tournament in Nepal.
+The first edition of the Prime Minister Cup was organised in 2017 by the National Sports Council following the suspension of the Cricket Association of Nepal by International Cricket Council.
+It was the nation’s top-tier domestic cricket league, boasting the largest prize pool.

+The inaugural edition ended in a shared title between Nepal Police Club and Tribhuvan Army Club after rain disrupted the final.
+All matches were played at Tribhuvan University Cricket Ground in a round-robin group format, with each group containing 4 teams.

+The 2024 edition brought a significant format change, scrapping the group system entirely.
+Now the top two teams qualify for the final while the top four qualify for the newly introduced Jay Trophy.
+This was also the first edition where matches were played outside of TU Cricket Ground, with games held at Mulpani Cricket Ground and Siddhartha Cricket Stadium.